 What is the scoring system?

-World Trail Majors will be using a hybrid scoring system.
+Gran Canaria World Trail Majors will be using a hybrid scoring system.
 For most athletes, we will use the already established ITRA system, as they are the reference body for trail running.

 Following conversations with the PTRA (Professional Trail Runners Association) we wanted a more predictable points system to make it fairer for comparison and ranking amongst elite runners and races.
 Allowing runners to easily calculate what position they must finish in a race for their final overall ranking.
 Therefore, the Top 20 in each race will be scored as per the table below and 21st onwards will be ITRA scoring.
+Short Series uses the same hybrid ranking system.

 Chart of points according to finish position